 “I saw a big set of white teeth coming towards me,” read the headline of a Guardian report about “terrifying wild animal attacks” last week.
 Four days later, the New York Post interviewed an 81-year-old grandmother in suburban New Jersey who survived a bear attack that killed her dog.

 Horror stories about predators seem to be the last thing outlets of all stripes and ideologies can agree on.
 Last spring, the usually sedate Wall Street Journal warned, “Bald Eagles Are Back.
 And They Want to Eat Your Pets.”
 Last fall, The New York Times Magazine ran a 10,000-word feature by a former war reporter about an uptick in shark attacks on Cape Cod, complete with a headline in bright red and a still from the movie Jaws.
-“If you’re not seeing wild coyotes in New Jersey,” warned a local news outlet, “they’re seeing you.”
+“If you’re not seeing wild coyotes in New Jersey,” warned a local news outlet this past summer, “they’re seeing you.”
 Even the nature-positive Field and Stream has gotten into the fearmongering, last fall recounting the horrifying ordeal of a Colorado family whose home was invaded by a black bear, just after publishing “2021 Has Been a Year of Brutal Bear Attacks—and the Worst May Be Yet to Come.”

 These stories are scary.
 But the fearmongering is, too.
 Wild animal attacks have indeed increased in recent years, but that’s mostly as human settlement has expanded into areas where wildlife live.
 And attacks from wild animals are still uncommon when compared to human-on-human violence or the risks to humans caused by our own damage to the natural environment, which is increasing by the day.